OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

     pip install -e .

-.. note:: If you want to install things the way the OpenMDAO devs do it, check out this section on using OpenMDAO in Anaconda_.
+.. note:: If you want to install things the way the OpenMDAO devs do it, check out this section on  using OpenMDAO in :ref:`Anaconda`.

-.. _Anaconda: anaconda.html

 =======
 Testing